 Lost streams of Washington, D.C.

-Mapping the city’s historic hydrological landscape
+Mapping the city’s historic hydrology

 I’m interested in water issues and historical land use in Washington, D.C.
 Working from old maps and reports, I’m making maps that show the course of long-lost streams and forgotten shorelines.
 I lead landscape history tours of DC, exploring underappreciated aspects of the city’s growth.